margyle/EnvatoAPI2DB/README.md

 EnvatoAPI2DB
 ============

-Just a quick hack to get Envato theme data onto my site for use in packages and theme installs.
+Just a quick hack to get Envato theme data into a mysql database.
+I use it to populate additional theme options for customers looking to buy off the shelf website packages.
 Very dirty and procedural but I do plan on making this a nice tidy package after the project launches.
 Uses a bunch of outdated or insecure code, not for use in production.

 Use:
 1) Use the .sql to build your table